Innovar-Healthcare/bridgelink-container/README.md

 #### `CUSTOM_JARS_DOWNLOAD`

 A URL location of a zip file containing JAR files.
 The JAR files will be installed into the `server-launcher-lib` folder on the BridgeLink server, so they will be added to the server's classpath.

+<a name ="env-custom-properties"></a>
+#### `CUSTOM_PROPERTIES`

+A URL location of a mirth.properties file.
+The properties file will replace the /opt/bridgelink/conf/mirth.properties file. other MP_ variables still can be added into the custom mirth.properties.

+<a name ="env-custom-vmoptions"></a>
+#### `CUSTOM_VMOPTIONS`

+A URL location of a blserver.vmoptions file.
+The vmoptions file will replace the /opt/bridgelink/blserver.vmoptions.

 <a name="env-allow-insecure"></a>
 #### `ALLOW_INSECURE`